srv-code/JS-Command-Prompt/README.md

-# Browser navigation & Command Prompt
+# Command Prompt

+This is a command prompt made in vanilla JS.
+The utility program is a browser stack navigation.

 ## Command to run